Changes that could be made TODAY

 2. Standardised, evidence-based monitoring: To improve the overall quality and safety, the Maternity Payment system to all LMCs should be dependent on standardised, evidence-based monitoring in both pregnancy and labour as a service specification.

-3. Removal of bonus and incentive payments: Women have never been informed about the bonus and incentive payments to midwife LMCs which, in fact, have no clinical basis and which subvert women's open choice of birth venue.
-Midwife LMCs are paid a bonus of $250 for each birthing unit birth (The baseline birth fee is for a midwife $1,090.00 for care of a first time mother through a labour and birth and for a doctor $470.00; slightly less in each case for a subsequent birth).
-This bonus payment, and also the bonus payment to midwife LMCs of $60 if the woman goes home straight from the labour ward, should be removed.
-Similarly, the incentive payment on top of these bonuses which is paid by some District Health Boards to midwives if they ensure that at least 50% of their clients give birth in birthing units should cease.
+3. Removal of bonus and incentive payments: Women have never been informed about the bonus and incentive payments to midwife LMCs which have no clinical basis and which undermines women’s open choice of birth venue.
+Midwife LMCs are paid a bonus of $256 for each birthing unit birth.
+This bonus payment, and also the bonus payment to midwife LMCs of $61 (and the $31 a doctor LMC is paid) if the woman goes home straight from the labour ward, should be removed.
+Similarly, the incentive payment on top of these bonuses which is paid by some birthing units to midwives if they ensure that at least 50% of their clients give birth in these birthing units should cease.

-5. Maternity Consumer Satisfaction Survey by an independent organisation: Parents of the approximately 600 - 700 babies who have died each year have been excluded from each of the three Health Ministry maternity consumer satisfaction surveys, yet the public has never been informed that the survey results have excluded large groups with some of the worst outcomes.
+5. Independent Survey of Maternity Consumer Satisfaction: Parents of the 600-700 babies who have died each year have been excluded from three previous Health Ministry maternity consumer satisfaction surveys, yet the public has never been informed that the survey results have excluded large groups with some of the worst outcomes.
+In 2011 for the first time ever, the Health Ministry first surveyed bereaved parents.
+This survey was carried out as a result of the 2009 submission by AIM which advocated for a voice for these parents.
+Prior to that, bereaved parents had been specifically excluded from every previous maternity consumer satisfaction survey, thereby falsely skewing any results.
 A more accurate satisfaction survey carried out by an independent organisation, and reflecting the views of all parents, is more likely to point out the flaws of our current system as seen by consumers.

 6. Wider Coverage of the Maternity Consumer Feedback Forms: The same independent organisation could act as the repository for the maternity consumer feedback forms, which could be included in every Well Child Tamariki Ora Health Book given to all new parents.
 The PMMRC could ensure that these forms were also sent to all bereaved parents to facilitate their feedback.
 Currently not every family is given the opportunity to express their satisfaction, or otherwise, via a formal process.

-7. Independent review of maternal deaths: An independent review of the case notes of the very high number of maternal deaths (15) noted in 2006 by the Perinatal and Maternal Mortality Review Committee (PMMRC) is a matter of urgency.
+7. Independent review of maternal deaths: An independent review (beyond the investigation of the PMMRC) of the high number of maternal deaths which occur in New Zealand is vitally important.